Academic Progress, Probation, and Suspension

-- After their first semester they must maintain a 2.0 “current or cumulative” grade point average during each semester they are enrolled.
-All other students, including those transfers who are in their first semester at Centenary, must maintain a 2.0 "current or cumulative" grade point average every semester they are enrolled at Centenary.
-(11/17/2003)
+- All other students, including those transfers who are in their first semester at Centenary, must maintain a 2.0 ‘current or cumulative’ grade point average every semester they are enrolled at Centenary.

 - Students are placed on academic probation if they fail to meet the above requirements.
-Students on probation must complete an action plan developed by the Director of the Academic Resource Center for Students.
+Students on probation are limited to taking 13 credit hours in the next term and must complete an action plan developed by the Coordinator of the Student Resource Center.
 Each student’s action plan will lay out specific steps that the student will take to improve his/her academic performance and return to good standing.
-(02/16/2004)

 - Suspension is automatic for students who fail to maintain the required grade point average for two consecutive semesters.
 For students who fail to attend college for a semester or more, the term “consecutive semesters” means the two most recent semesters in which the student was enrolled at Centenary.

 - Suspension is for a minimum of one regular semester.
-Students under suspension may not count the summer or module semesters as fulfilling the one regular semester requirement, but suspension applies only to the fall and spring semesters.
-Students who attend Centenary summer school may remove the suspension or probation if they raise their grade point average above the appropriate level required to remain in good standing.
+Students under suspension may not count the summer terms as fulfilling the one regular semester requirement; suspension applies only to the fall and spring semesters.
+Students who attend Centenary summer school may remove the suspension or probation if they raise their cumulative grade point average above the appropriate level required to remain in good standing.

-- Students under suspension many not expect to be admitted to another institution during this semester, nor will any credit undertaken be transferable back to Centenary.
+- Students under suspension must not expect to be admitted to another institution during this semester, nor will any credit undertaken be transferable back to Centenary.

-- All re-admit applicants must submit a letter informing the Committee of his/her activities since leaving the College and why it is their wish to return;
+- All re-admit applicants must submit a letter informing the Re-Enrollment Office of his/her activities since leaving the College and why it is their wish to return;

-- Applicants must also submit a letter of recommendation from a professor at Centenary who previously taught them.
+- Applicants must also supply a letter of recommendation from a professor at Centenary who previously taught them.

-- Students who are readmitted after leaving for academic reasons must complete an action plan developed by the Director of the Academic Resource Center for Students.
+- Students who are readmitted after leaving for academic reasons must complete an action plan developed by the Coordinator of the Student Resource Center.
 Each student’s action plan will lay out specific steps that the student will take to improve his/her academic performance and return to good standing.
-(02/16/2004)